 A free first interview with me

 Your free first interview with me will cost you nothing at all other than your time.
-I am confident you will walk away feeling comfortable that I can provide you with excellent and highly experienced legal representation at an affordable price.
+I am confident you will walk away feeling comfortable that I can provide you with excellent and highly experienced legal representation for your criminal law matter at an affordable price.

-I provide the following information and indicative legal costs in the ordinary case.
+I provide the following information and indicative legal costs in an ordinary case.

-The court statistics inform that 95% of all criminal law matters are finalised in the Magistrates Court.
-With very rare exceptions all criminal matters commence in the Magistrates Court.
+The court statistics inform that 95% of all criminal law matters commence and are finalised in the Magistrates Court.

 All criminal charges are set out on a form called an Information.